BaptisteGrs/scATAC/README.md

 # scATAC

-Custom pipeline to analyze scATAC-seq data using cisTopic
+Pipeline to analyze scATAC-seq data using cisTopic